New Brunswick joint health and safety committee (JHSC) training providers:

 Once approved, providers must communicate the following to WorkSafeNB.
 Failure to do so can result in the approval being revoked.

-- Allow WorkSafeNB staff access to attend and audit any JHSC training class offered.
+- Allow WorkSafeNB staff access to attend and review any JHSC training class offered.

 - Follow the curriculum approved by WorkSafeNB.
 Once curriculum approval is granted, no changes, additions or deletions to any of the training materials may be made without written approval from WorkSafeNB.